spujol/3DSlicerWorkshopUCAD/README.md

 * 4:30-4:45 pm Concluding Remarks

 # Logistics
-Date: Fall 2022 (TBA)
+* Date: Fall 2022
-Location: Department of Computer Science, Cheikh Anta Diop University Workshop Materials: In preparation for the hands-on sessions, all participants are require to download Slicer version 5.0.1
+* Location: Department of Computer Science, Cheikh Anta Diop University
+* Workshop Materials: In preparation for the hands-on sessions, all participants are require to download Slicer version 5.0.1